 I saw lots of my customers.
 The show consists of furniture designers and makers from all over.
 From big companies like Knoll to smaller shops in Brooklyn, all were putting their best foot forward and showing the best, newest stuff around.
 There was furniture, lighting, fabrics, and hardware.

 I went to the show to see my friends from the Northumbria University.
-Their booth highlighted the work made in conjuction of their Designers in Residence Program.
+Their booth highlighted the work made in conjunction of their Designers in Residence Program.
 They really understands the importance of the customer in design and they show at design fairs with the goal of selling their works.
 I loved the scotch tape dispenser, the rivet lights were cool, the executive empire building kit was fun, but I went home with a new salt and pepper shaker designed by Tatsuya Akita.

 I didn't tell Tatsuya why I bought the pepper mill, The look is cool, but what sold me was how solid it felt in the hand and the general feel of the thing.
 I am pleased to be a customer.
 And in a first for me - I didn't have the cash so I used paypal from my smartphone.
 The Northumbria University program is worth looking at more closely so much more next week.